Virginia Giuffre: Andrew Mountbatten-Windsor allegations and settlement

+Giuffre first described meeting the former Prince Andrew to the Daily Mail in March 2011, in an interview for which she was paid $160,000.
+At the time, Sharon Churcher of the Daily Mail stated there was "no suggestion that there was any sexual contact between Virginia and Prince Andrew, or that Prince Andrew knew that Epstein paid her to have sex with his friends."
+(Note: Churcher also published an article in the Daily Telegraph on 1 March, stating "While Ms Roberts said there was never any sexual relationship between the Prince and herself, she claims that as a 17-year-old she met the Prince on three occasions - at one of which she was told to sit on his knee while he touched another woman's breast.")
+Following the DailyMail article, Giuffre was interviewed by the FBI.
+She alleged that Epstein and Maxwell had trafficked her to men including Andrew Mountbatten-Windsor.

-In a December 2014 Florida court filing, intended for inclusion in the 2008 Crime Victims' Rights Act lawsuit, Giuffre described being sexually trafficked to Prince Andrew at least three times in 2001 when she was 17.
+In a December 2014 Florida court filing, intended for inclusion in the 2008 Crime Victims' Rights Act lawsuit, Giuffre described being sexually trafficked to Mountbatten-Windsor at least three times in 2001 when she was 17.
 She stated that Epstein and Maxwell took her to Tramp nightclub in London, where she met and danced with Andrew and that later that night, while en route to Maxwell's Belgravia residence, Maxwell instructed Giuffre to "do for (Prince Andrew) what you do for Epstein".
-She alleged that Epstein paid her $15,000 after she had sex with Prince Andrew in London.
+She alleged that Epstein paid her $15,000 after she had sex with Andrew in London.